ossd-s24/add-on-activity/team_2.md

 ## question 4
 - one type of contribution to this repository that does not require writing any code is contributing a translation.

+## question 6
+- Violence and Threats of Violence
+- use of Derogatory Language
+- Unwelcome Sexual Attention or Physical Contact